ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 {: #aql-create-dict-usage}

 - The `from file` and `from table` formats are recommended, especially when you anticipate modifying the entries, or when you have many entries.
 By using these formats, you can modify the contents of the dictionary without modifying the code.
-- When the `create dictionary` statement is processed by the modular AQL compiler, references to dictionary file locations specified in the `create dictionary ... from file` syntax must be relative to the root of the module in which this `create dictionary` statement is issued.
+- When the `create dictionary` statement is processed by the modular AQL compiler, references to dictionary file locations that are specified in the `create dictionary ... from file` syntax must be relative to the root of the module in which this `create dictionary` statement is issued.
 - You can specify comments in a dictionary file by preceding the comment with the character `#`.
 Comments can start anywhere in a line.
 - If you want to specify comments that span multiple lines, you must precede each line with the comment character.
 If the comment character is part of a dictionary entry, you must escape it using the backslash character (\\), as in `\#`.
 If the backslash character is part of the dictionary entry, it must be escaped with itself, as in `\\`.
 - For external dictionaries, when modules are being loaded, you must specify a list of URIs to external dictionaries, as required by the modules that are being loaded.

 - **Lemmatization of dictionaries**: The primary difference between the existing dictionary matching semantics and the lemmatized semantics is that the match is performed against the lemmatized form of the document, instead of the original form of the document.

-    There are additional prerequisites on the format of dictionary entries that belong to dictionary that has lemma match enabled.
+    Dictionary entries that belong to a dictionary with lemma match enabled have these prerequisites:

     - A dictionary entry can contain one or more tokens, where each entry token is a lemma.
 To create a dictionary of lemmas, you can use the [GetLemma scalar function.
     - The tokens of a dictionary entry should be separated by a white space.
-If the token consists of white spaces, then the white spaces should be escaped by using the backslash ( \\) character.
+If the token consists of white spaces, then the white spaces should be escaped by using the backslash (\\) character.

 - The following table shows the differences between the `create external dictionary` statement and the `create dictionary` statement: